remeh/mehstation/README.md

 mehstation is developed in C with SDL2, glib, ffmpeg and SQLite3.
 Please free to contribute and to send any pull requests, comments or issues.

+If some of you want to contribute but don't know what to start with, [TODO](https://github.com/remeh/mehstation/blob/master/TODO.md) is a good start.

 ## How to compile

 The dependencies are: